-Trump Picks Ex-Senator, Banned From Russia, As His Intelligence Chief
+Trump Reportedly Picks Ex-Senator, Banned From Russia, As His Intelligence Chief

 Coats also sponsored an amendment to a Ukrainian aid bill in the Senate that would prohibit the U.S. government from doing any business with the exporter, a company called Rosoboronexport.

-Such actions Coats said "would require our foreign partners to make a choice between America and Putin."
+Such actions, Coats said, "would require our foreign partners to make a choice between America and Putin."

 In 2014, Coats also called on organizers of soccer's World Cup to move the tournament, scheduled for Russia in 2018, somewhere else.

-All of which won Coats the honor of being banned from Russia, along with five other lawmakers, including Armed Services Chairman and 2008 Republican presidential nominee John McCain, as well as three Obama administration staff members.
+All of which won Coats the honor of being banned from Russia, along with five other lawmakers, including Armed Services Chairman and 2008 Republican presidential nominee John McCain, and three Obama administration staff members.